The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Conclusions and perspectives

-In this paper, we have tested our approach in baskets of $2$ stocks with a smile structure of implied volatilities.
-Future extensions include {\it (i)} the testing of this approach in actual situations as swap rates derivatives within the LIBOR Market Model.
-Such an extension would allow computing in a quasi--analytical fashion the swap rates smile given the smiles in the individual caplets and an instantaneous correlation assumption. {\it (ii)} As for the pricing of European options, the hedging would be easy, accurate and rapid. {\it (iii)} Our approach allows to compute European option prices in one single Monte-Carlo step which can then be quickly and accurately evaluated.
-However, for a path dependent payout on the asset, given that one needs to discretize the dynamics anyway, the traditional SCMD approach may be more convenient.
+Future extensions include the testing of this approach in actual situations as swap rates derivatives within the LIBOR Market Model.
+Such an extension would allow computing in a quasi--analytical fashion the swap rates smile given the smiles in the individual caplets and an instantaneous correlation assumption.
+We may also apply this setup to triangular relationships among exchange rates in the FX market.
+An interesting application would be to apply the framework in this paper to a real equity index smile, trying to connect said smile with the index component single smiles.
+More generally, we could study other payouts whose valuation depends crucially on dependence assumptions, such as best-of baskets and similar products.